-Villa Zografos: This villa is at an excellent location upon a hill near Livadi beach.
+Villa Zografos: This villa is at an excellent location on a hill near Livadi beach.
 Rooms with private balconies offer views over the sea and the islands of Schoinousa and Koufonisi.
-A communal garden is available and breakfast is exceptional.
+A communal garden is available, and breakfast is exceptional.
 Click here for more information.

 Schoinousa, or the island of the sun, is also a part of the Small Cyclades complex.
 The two villages of Chora and Messaria are amidst green hills and valleys.

 You can choose from 18 beaches on the island, most of which are sandy with crystal clear waters.
 Don’t forget to try out fava bean, a local specialty and great staple food for many dishes.